panaverse/defi-dapps-solidity-smart-contracts/README.md

 Now Create your own Pako ERC20 Token and deploy it on a testnet.
 The Token should be to use openzeppelin contracts.
 You will use Harkhat development envirnoment.
 Also, write at least 20 automated tests.
 We will be using the Solidity and Typescript for dvelopment.

-Porject Part 4: Develop Crowd Sale Contract
+Project Part 4: Develop Crowd Sale Contract

 This contract will be responsible to allow users to exchange ETH for our Pako Token.
 In order to do that we need to Set a price for our token (1 ETH = 100 Pako Token)